kalashnikovisme/the_wall/README.md

 # Deploy

 1. Install mrsk `gem install mrsk`
-2. Provide all these secrets to the `ENV_FILE` (but not .env).
+2. Provide all secrets below to the `ENV_FILE` (but not .env).
 Don't commit this file!
+You can find [.env.example here](https://github.com/kalashnikovisme/wall/blob/main/.env.example).

 | Secret | Description | Source |
 | ------------- | ------------- | ------------- |